claresudbery/ElevatorKata01/README.md

 What if the first downwards request (after all up requests) comes from higher up...
 	but a new up event is inserted on the way to start the down requests?
 Ordering of events: using time?
+Rules: Maintain up requests and down requests in separate lists?
 Algorithms: What kind of efficiency?
 Can the lift learn from its own mistakes?
 What about a front end?